rijesha/blog/_posts/2017-09-25-ooh-i-made-a-blog.markdown

 tags: [Jekyll, GitHub Pages] # add tag
 ---

 So this is my first post on this blog.
 Hopefully it will be filled with some interesting subject matter.
+The following is mostly a poorly worded reference for myself, but could also help you set up similar site.

 ### Setting Up the Splash Page